 Board of Directors

-Julius Munyao, Vice Chairman
+Julius Munyao, Chairman

 Julius is an Associate Pastor at World Aflame Church, located just outside the Mukuru Kwa Njenga slum.
 He has served as a pastor for five years while working full-time as a manager for the Kenya National Transport and Safety Authority (NTSA).

 For many years, Pastor Julius worked as a transportation expert for the Automobile Association of Kenya.
 Last year, he joined the Kenyan National Transport Authority where he heads up automobile inspections.
 He and his wife, Agnes, have three children and live in Nairobi.